briannadon/bsa-gprime/README.md

 ## Performance

-- Processes ~10M variants in 5-15 minutes on a modern laptop
+- Processes ~10M variants in 5-15 minutes on a modern laptop - even faster (2 min or so) with 4+ cores.
 - Parallel G-statistic calculation, smoothing, and p-value computation via rayon (`--threads`)
 - Handles gzipped VCF files natively (no decompression needed)
 - Memory-efficient streaming parser